DatWiski/BudgetTracker/docs/ROADMAP.md

 # Roadmap

-## 🎯 Project Status: ON ICE
+## 🎯 Project Status: PAUSED
-This project served as a great learning experience for Spring Boot + React development.
+Taking a break from this project to explore other ideas and technologies.
-Moving on to explore other technologies and project ideas.
+Will return to continue development later.

 ## ✅ What Was Accomplished
 - Full-stack app with Spring Boot 3.5.5 + React 19